 Sources and Transients from the Simons Observatory - Dave Clements

-Dusty star forming galaxies in the high redshift Universe - Dave Clements
+Dusty Starforming Galaxies Across the Universe - Dave Clements

-The role of dusty star forming galaxies in the overall history of galaxy formation is currently unclear.
+The role of dusty star forming galaxies (DSFGs) in the overall history of galaxy formation is currently unclear.
 They may have significant roles in the overall star formation history of the universe and might also play roles in the formation of galaxies in clusters, protoclusters and as precursors to quasars.
-This project will make use of the deepest far-IR image ever obtained - the Herschel Dark Field - alongside complementary observations to study the role and evolution of DSFGs over cosmic time.
-This will include using colour selection to find high redshift DSFGs, conducting followup observations, and comparing your results to theoretical models.
-This work may contribute to the science case and other preparations for the NASA PRIMA mission.
+This project will make use of the deepest far-IR image ever obtained - the Herschel Dark Field - alongside complementary observations and data from other sources potentially including the Simons Observatory, to study the role and evolution of DSFGs over cosmic time.
+This will include using colour selection to find high redshift DSFGs, conducting followup observations, and comparing these results to theoretical models.
+We are also in the process of preparing for the next generation of far-IR space missions, including the proposed NASA PRIMA and ESA LETO missions.
+This project may thus include contributions to the science cases and planning for these missions.

 Past Projects